Seth1Briney/forestfire_data/README.md

 So far I am using the glm() function in the R programming language.
 Starting with a null model with no predictors and stepping forward, algorithm does not converge.
 Starting with model with all non-mixed first order terms doesn't converge.
 Interestingly stepping backward, algorithm removes rain and wind from model.
 Perhaps the various indeces take rain and wind into consideration, so I will look into those.

 I used a log(x+1) link function, for the gaussian family.
 I used Gaussian because the 'area burned' variable is continuous, and because Central Convergence Theorem.
+Using log is suggested in the dataset description site, and it is mentioned that log(x+1) was used "In [Cortez and Morais, 2007], the output 'area' was first transformed with a ln(x+1) function.".
+When I say log() I mean the natural log, ln().